Des Bone's Story

 Anyway the race started and round came Ian in the lead on our ITOM with Peter Inchley’s Motom right up behind him and in Ian’s slipstream, this went on for five laps when Peter came past on his own.

 Some time later, Ian pushed the ITOM in and we quickly discovered that the rev-counter coupling had sheared off and gone into the magneto our race was over, but to our amazement Peter was awarded the fastest lap we could not understand this, as he had been slip-streaming us.
-Any way we put this right a few months later on August Bank Holiday Monday when Ian broke the lap record setting it at about 56mph.
+Any way we put this right a few months later on in August, at the Brands Hatch, Bank Holiday Monday meeting, when Ian broke the lap record setting it at about 56mph.

 This is a photo of us at the first Enduro, 1960, at the Snetterton circuit.
 Ian Johnson, wife Chris, Me with the co/rider's band on, & me mate/mechanic Malcolm Taylor.